AvanesovOleh/BookMart/README.md

-# Online-Book-Store
+# BookMart

-The Online Book Store application is a platform for buying and selling books in the Internet.
+The BookMart application is a platform for buying and selling books in the Internet.

 ### **KEY TECHNOLOGIES:**
 - Java 17